-- Warm Clothes For Night: Once you get out of your wet kayaking gear you’ll want to put on some warm, clean and comfortable clothes.
+- Warm Clothes For Night: Once you get out of your wet kayaking gear you’ll want to put on some clean, comfortable, warm clothes.
 It does get cold at night in Doubtful Sound, so come prepared.
 Bring warm clothes even in summer!

-- Have A Waterproof Camera: The weather can change quickly in Doubtful Sound, and unless you want to risk damaging your phone or camera it’s best to have a waterproof action camera with you.
+- Have A Waterproof Camera: The weather can change quickly in Doubtful Sound, and unless you want to risk damaging your phone or camera, even in dry bags, it’s best to have a waterproof action camera with you.
 We recommend GoPros.
 Click here to read our article on how to take awesome GoPro photos.

 - Don’t Be Scared: The kayaks Go Orange supply are heavy duty sea kayaks, designed for long touring trips and are very stable.
 And while there’s a very small possibility that you could capsize, it’s highly unlikely.
 Even if you do end up in the water your items are placed in dry bags and Pelican cases so they’ll be fine.
 The guides will teach you what to do in case you do end up overboard, and they are never more than few metres from you in case of an emergency.